 Talk to someone you trust.
 There are people on campus and in the community who are trained to help you cope with the experience and examine your options.

-Anyone who feels that s/he has been the victim of sexual misconduct is encouraged to bring it to the attention of the Title IX coordinator or a member of the Title IX team.
-They are empowered to provide interim remedies and measures to support all individuals involved in these situations and to protect the safety of the campus community through these measures.
+Anyone who feels that s/he has been the victim of Title IX Sexual Harassment and Sexual Misconduct is encouraged to bring it to the attention of the Title IX Coordinator.
+The Title IX Coordinator is empowered to provide support measures for all individuals involved in these situations and to protect the safety of the campus community through these measures.

 As a supportive friend or ally, you provide support, give assurance that College and community resources are available to help, and offer assistance to access these resources.

-An alphabetical listing of local and national resources where you can find assistance for issues ranging from sexual assault to domestic violence to GLBT support.
+An alphabetical listing of local and national resources where you can find assistance for issues ranging from sexual assault to domestic violence to GLBTQ+ support.